 As we gear up for FABTECH 2019, we'd like to take a step back and look at the market drivers, upcoming trends, and widespread changes in the advanced manufacturing market.
 Our experience last year told us that we would see growth in additive manufacturing, automation, and artificial intelligence (AI).
 The jury is still out on the numbers for specific growth in these areas, but we have certainly seen some market indicators over the past twelve months.

-If you're interested in learning more about sales and marketing in the advanced manufacturing industries, check out our presentation slot at FABTECH this year!
+If you're interested in learning more about sales and marketing in the advanced manufacturing industries, check out the slides from our presentation at FABTECH this year!

 We have seen a steady increase in industrial robot sales over the past half-decade, with a vast reduction in prices along the way (about 65%).
 We also see the estimates for reduced manual labor as we enter a new decade: we're expected to rely on 35% manual labor in manufacturing by the end of 2029, from our current 48% reliance.
 What does this mean for the industry in terms of job prospects?